prebid/prebid.github.io/dev-docs/bidders/ix-server.md

 * In CTV apps and other long-form video environments, you (or the SSAI vendor) can make a call to Prebid Server using OpenRTB, and then Prebid Server uses our server-side adapter to call Index.
 For set up instructions, see [Call Index from CTV/long-form video environment](#call-index-from-ctvlong-form-video-environment) section on this page.
 * In any other server-to-server OpenRTB environment, you can send OpenRTB bid requests to the Prebid Server host of your choice.
 For set up instructions, see [Call Index from any other server-to-server OpenRTB environment](#call-index-from-ortb) section on this page.

 **Note about sending multiple ad slots in a single bid request:** Index accepts up to 100 valid ad slots in a single bid request.
 If a single bid request contains more than 100 ad slots (including invalid ad slots), only the first 100 valid ad slots are accepted and the rest are ignored.
-For example streaming TV media owners can signal multiple ad pods for long-form programming in a single request.
+For example,  streaming TV media owners can signal multiple ad pods for long-form programming in a single request.

 <a id="supported-media-types"></a>